 - They’re thought to be both saprotrophic (feeding on dead organic matter) and mycorrhizal (creating symbiotic relationships with the roots of plants).
 Their precise ecological role is not yet fully understood.

-- Other common names of Craterellus cornucopioides are “trumpet of death” and “horn of plenty”.
-As they’re closely related to chanterelles they’re also known as the “black chanterelle”.
+- They’re closely related to chanterelles which is why they’re also known as the “black chanterelle”.

 Identification of black trumpets is not very difficult.
 Finding them, however, can be.

 That’s not because they fruit in remote places.
 You may have an incredible patch of black trumpets nearby.
-Yet their dark gray appearance makes them very hard to spot on the forest floor.
+Yet their minute size and dark gray appearance make them very hard to spot on the forest floor.

 The trick to finding them lies in knowing where and how to look.
 Keep these tips in mind when choosing a mushroom hunting location: